 - within the outdoor areas of all public swimming pool complexes

-- within ten metres of outdoor sporting venues during under 18s events
+- within ten metres of outdoor sporting venues during under-18s events

 - in all areas of train stations, covered bus shelters and raised platform tram stops.

-Quit smoking for your kids
+Quit smoking for your children

-A strong motivator is the knowledge that every cigarette you smoke is causing damage not only to yourself, but also to your children.
+A strong motivator to quit is the knowledge that every cigarette you smoke is causing damage not only to yourself, but also to your children.
 Giving up cigarettes is one of the best things you can do for their health and wellbeing.

 Parents are role models for their children.
 Once you quit smoking, you will set a great example to the children around you and reduce the chance that they will take up smoking later in life.
-You will also reduce you and your children’s risk of developing asthma or worsening asthma symptoms.
+You will also reduce your and your children’s risk of developing asthma or worsening asthma symptoms.

 Where to get help